Glossary of dance moves: Feather step

-The feather step is a basic figure in International Style foxtrot, in which the man makes three or four steps basically forward, with the third one (right foot) done outside the lady.
+The feather step is a basic figure in International Style foxtrot, in which the leader makes three or four steps forward, with the third one (right foot) done outside the follower.

 Floss

 Free spin

 In lead and follow dance, a dance turn performed without partner contact.

 Gancho

 "Gancho" means "hook" in Spanish and describes certain "hooking actions" in some dances of Latin American heritage, in Argentine tango (leg action) and salsa (arm action and foot action) in particular.

 Grapevine

 The grapevine or vine starts with a side step, then the working leg goes behind, then stepping to the side, then join.

+Head roll

 Heel pull

 A variant of the heel turn, in which the feet are kept apart.

 Heel turn

 A ballroom dance move, which is the turn on the heel of the support foot while the other foot is held close and parallel to the support one.
 At the end of the turn the weight is transferred from one foot to the other.